 The Famous Pink Jeeps of Sedona

 They’re ubiquitous.
-We must have counted at least a dozen pink jeeps parked around town as tangible advertising for Pink Jeep Tours, and that didn’t even count the actual jeeps full of fun-loving visitors in the midst of a tour.
-Perhaps for locals this might be a little much, but we found it charming – especially since we had such a blast on our own Pink Jeep experience.
+We must have counted at least a dozen pink jeeps parked around town as tangible advertising for Pink Jeep Adventure Tours.
+And that didn’t even count the actual jeeps full of fun-loving visitors in the midst of a tour!
+Perhaps for locals this might be a little much, but we found it charming – especially since we had such a blast on our own Pink Jeep Tour experience.

-Quite some time ago, some smart business owner decided to make their off-road tour of gorgeous Sedona, Arizona rock formations stand out by painting all their touring vehicles pink.
+Quite some time ago, some smart business owner decided to make their off-road tour stand out.
+After all, tours of gorgeous Sedona, Arizona rock formations are better in touring vehicles painted pink.
 Brilliant.
-So our family went along for the ride as guests of Pink Jeep Tours, and loved every minute of it.
+So our family went along for the ride, and loved every minute of it.

-In case you didn’t know, it’s hot and sunny in Sedona most of the year – and we visited in the heat of summer when it was over 100 degrees.
+In case you didn’t know, it’s hot and sunny in Sedona most of the year.
+We visited in the heat of summer when it was over 100 degrees.
 Bring a bottle of water for each person, a hat, sunscreen and good walking shoes because you get out of the jeep to walk on the rocks a bit.
 Also, the ride is bumpy (you are off-roading after all) so wear comfortable, loose clothes you don’t mind getting a little dusty.
 For those of you who are worrywarts, just stop it – you will be fine!

 (Fun factoid: It’s called Broken Arrow because this area used to be the film site of many old Hollywood westerns, including a Jimmy Stewart flick called Broken Arrow).

 Our guide David was terrific and knowledgeable, with a wry sense of humor that made his narration even more entertaining.
-He told us about the sedimentation that formed these rock formations, pointing out the layers of color in the massive cliffs and explaining why this tectonic shift happened millions and millions of years ago.
-It was like a Cliff’s Notes version of an outdoor geology lesson – the adults loved it, and the kids tuned out.
+He told us about the sedimentation that formed these rock formations.
+Pointing out the layers of color in the massive cliffs, David explained why this tectonic shift happened millions and millions of years ago.
+It was like a Cliff’s Notes version of an outdoor geology lesson, The adults loved it, and the kids tuned out – just like in school.
 Oh well, maybe some of those details did seep into those forming brains.

-Most of Sedona’s famous vistas are enjoyed from a distance, so you can take in the huge scale of formations like Bell Rock, Castle Rock and Cathedral Rock.
+Most of Sedona’s famous vistas are enjoyed from a distance, so you can take in their huge scale.
+Formations like Bell Rock, Castle Rock and Cathedral Rock are wildly popular and recognizable.
 All are postcard-perfect examples of what has brought so many visitors to Sedona.

-Having said that, the Pink Jeep tours allow you to get up close and personal with these formations, seeing them up close and studying their detail.
-In a couple of instances, David parked the jeep and took us on a short walk to the top of a giant rock so we could touch and feel the stone.
+Having said that, the Pink Jeep Tour in Sedona that we took allowed us to get up close and personal with these formations.
+We loved seeing them up close and studying their detail.
+In a couple of instances, David parked the jeep and took us on a short walk.
+On one stop, we walked to the top of a giant rock so we could touch and feel the stone.
 He even pointed out a fault line from eons ago, which put a straight-line crack through the giant rock we stood upon.
 It was geeky cool.